 The financial statements of JEA contain four segments, as the Electric System and Bulk Power Supply System, the SJRPP System, the Water and Sewer System, and DES represent separate identifiable activities.
 These systems have debt outstanding with a revenue stream pledged in support of the debt.
 In addition, the activities are required to be accounted for separately.
 JEA's Electric System and Bulk Power Supply System segment consists of an electric utility engaged in the generation, purchase, transmission, distribution, and sale of electricity primarily in Northeast Florida.
-JEA's SJRPP System segment consists of a generation facility that is 80% owned by JEA, which is currently in the process of being decommissioned as discussed in note 3, Asset Retirement Obligations.
+JEA's SJRPP System segment consists of a generation facility that is 100% owned by JEA as of August 2022, previously 80% owned by JEA and 20% owned by FPL.
+The facility is currently in the process of being decommissioned as discussed in note 3, Asset Retirement Obligations.
 JEA's Water and Sewer System segment consists of water collection, distribution, and wastewater treatment in Northeast Florida.
 The DES consists of chilled water activities.